mavryk-network/LIGO/vendors/Preprocessor/README.md

 # The Preprocessor Library and Standalone Executable

-A preprocessor is a tool that reads a text file and, if some special intructions, called _preprocessing directives_, are found in the input, the output may not be an identical copy, for example some parts can be skipped.
+A preprocessor is a tool that reads a text file and, if some special instructions, called _preprocessing directives_, are found in the input, the output may not be an identical copy, for example some parts can be skipped.
 We document here the preprocessor shipped with the LIGO compiler.